traloph/lis3mdl-esp-idf/README.md

 # Driver for the LIS3MDL 3-axes digital output magnetometer

-The excellent Driver (https://github.com/gschorcht/lis3mdl-esp-idf) adapted to work with the current esp-idf (remaining code & folder structure untouched, checkout branch update_idf_compatibility).
+*The excellent Driver (https://github.com/gschorcht/lis3mdl-esp-idf) adapted to work with the current esp-idf (remaining code & folder structure untouched, checkout branch update_idf_compatibility).

 Additional modification enables to keep the registers untouched in between deep-sleeps (have a look at the branch: feature/init-without-resetting-lis3mdl-registers).

-Folder structure modified in current master to make it usabel as component submodule.
+Folder structure modified in current master to make it usable as component submodule.*

 ## About the sensor